18 February 2021

 I am writing as an act of protest and a call to action to revise the Honours system and in protest of Margaret Court being given the nation’s highest award on 26 January 2021.
 This return follows the lead of other Australians who have been awarded medals and are also either declining or returning them as part of a call for the Council to review the 2021 Australia Day honour bestowed on Margaret Court and the awards system that made this ‘honour’ possible.
 Others protesting include Dr Clara Tuck Meng Soo, a medical doctor and trans activist who initiated this protest movement, Kerry O’Brien, a journalist and multiple Walkley Award winner, Peter Kingston, a highly accomplished and respected artist, academic Professor Caroline De Costa, and others.

 It is also clear that Indigenous people, despite some being recipients of Honours awards, must be given prominence in the secretariat, selection process and decision making over when the awards are given.
 The timing of awards falls on 26 January, known as Invasion day and a day of mourning for First Nations peoples.
 That a celebration of the best in our community falls on this sad day for many First Nations peoples is highly insensitive, distressing and inappropriate.
 Supporting Indigenous people to shape the awards in ways that challenge and address this, is a positive way forward.

-I will be sending this letter, my pin and dress medal, and a collection of statements below from other social scientists, community volunteers, writers and sociologists to the Secretariat’s office.
+I will be sending this letter, medal, and a collection of statements below from other social scientists, community volunteers, writers and sociologists to the Secretariat’s office.
 The engraved medal is being archived as part of the historical records for the community of the adopted Vietnamese community, whose strength, resilience and care it still reflects.

 I urge the Governor General and Secretariat to respond to these community calls for action and redeem the Honours system’s integrity and to recognise the role they can take in honouring truly deserving individuals who unite and inspire everyone, rather than divide and cause incredible harm.